It’s almost impossible to put into words how important sleep is.

 That’s why it’s essential that you get your recommended 7-9 hours of sleep a night.
 Sometimes, this is easier said than done.
 Which is why you need to use every tool at your disposal to make sure that you’re sleeping through the night.

 Sleep masks are one of them.
-Do they actually help you get a better night’s sleep or are they just a fashion accessory?
+Do they actually help you get a better night’s rest or are they just a fashion accessory?

 Let’s find out.